kikossik/kikossik.github.io/_portfolio/p1-ny-mih.md

 Brief Preliminaries to The Problem
 ---
 **MIH Affordability**
-Mandatory Inclusionary Housing (MIH) is a zoning tool aimed at addressing housing affordability in New York City by requiring developers to include affordable units in new residential projects.
-However, affordability under MIH is calculated using fixed percentages of the Area Median Income (AMI), which may not accurately reflect the financial realities of local residents.
-This disconnect raises concerns about whether MIH truly meets the affordability needs of low- and middle-income households in high-demand areas.
+Mandatory Inclusionary Housing (MIH) is a zoning tool in NYC requiring developers to include affordable units in residential projects.
+However, affordability is based on fixed percentages of the Area Median Income (AMI), which often doesn't reflect local residents' financial realities.
 **Affordability Analysis**
-Housing affordability is traditionally assessed using benchmarks like AMI, but these standardized measures often fail to capture district-specific income variations.
-This project explores both AMI-based and custom metrics, where affordability is tailored to the median renter income in each community district.
-By comparing these approaches, we aim to identify gaps in affordability metrics and understand how well current models align with actual economic conditions.
+This project compares AMI-based metrics with those tailored to median renter incomes in community districts, highlighting gaps and evaluating alignment with actual economic conditions.
 **Why Calculate Affordability This Way?**
-Using the widely accepted "one-third of income" rule to define affordability provides a practical lens to assess housing burdens.
-However, AMI-based thresholds can overgeneralize affordability, particularly in diverse cities like NYC where income levels vary significantly across districts.
-A district-specific metric, based on local renter incomes, offers a more accurate depiction of affordability challenges.
+The "one-third of income" rule is a practical benchmark for housing affordability, but AMI-based thresholds can overgeneralize in diverse areas like NYC.
+District-specific metrics, reflecting local renter incomes, provide a clearer picture of affordability challenges.

 Data Description
 ---